brillmarkllc/sls-aws-nodejs-express-ts-lambda/README.md

 npm run serve
 ```

-This will start a local server emulates the AWS Lambda function and receive your requests from `http://localhost:3000/`, allowing you to interact with your function locally as if it were running local nodejs server.
+This will start a local server emulating the AWS Lambda function and receive your requests from `http://localhost:3000/`, allowing you to interact with your function locally as if it were running local nodejs server.
 Under the hood, it uses `serverless offline start` command from Serverless Offline and Watcher Plugin.

 Now you can invoke the function as before, but this time the function will be executed locally.
 Now you can develop your function locally, invoke it, and see the results immediately without having to re-deploy.